cerner/beadledom/RELEASING.md

 Once the master branch and tags are pushed the following happens.

-* Travis kicks off a new build for released tag pushes the artifact to Maven central.
+* Travis starts a new build for released tag pushes the artifact to Maven central.
 It roughly takes about 2 hours for the artifacts to sync with the maven central.
 * Builds the documentation site for the released tag and publishes it to `gh-pages`.
-* Kicks off a build for the current snapshot and pushes the artifacts to [sonatype snapshots repo](https://oss.sonatype.org/content/repositories/snapshots/com/cerner/beadledom/).
+* Travis starts another build for the current snapshot and pushes the artifacts to [sonatype snapshots repo](https://oss.sonatype.org/content/repositories/snapshots/com/cerner/beadledom/).

 To monitor the build go to [beadledom travis-ci builds](https://travis-ci.org/cerner/beadledom/builds).